These resources are intended to be used in a tutorial, small learning group or in personal study to stimulate discussion and thought about gender.

 What is implied by the term feminine?

-What stereotypes and roles are implied in this picture?
+What stereotypes and roles are implied in this picture from the 1960s?

 Poetry can be a helpful way of expressing thoughts and feels.

-Here are two examples of mesostic poetry exploring the words masculine and feminine.
+Here are two examples of mesostic poetry exploring the stereotypes associated with the words masculine and feminine.

 These poems were composed by two colleagues.
-You could explore your own thoughts about gender stereotyping by create a mesostic poem?
+You could explore your own thoughts about gender stereotyping through this medium.

 What has influenced your views about gender roles and stereotypes?